Guides

 Create your trip and set the dates

-Both the safety timer and the calendar alert require a trip end date to be set.
+The safety timer requires a trip end date to be set.
 If no end date is set, no alert fires.

 Create your trip in Trip Planner → New trip, and set: